vmware-tanzu/secrets-manager/docs/README.md

 prev_url: /docs/showcase/
 ---

-## Introduction
+## Keep Your Secrets… Secret

-**VMware Secrets Manager** is a cloud-native secure store for secrets management.
+**VMware Secrets Manager** *for Cloud-Native Apps* is a secure store for secrets management.
 It provides a minimal and intuitive API, ensuring practical security without compromising user experience.

 [Endorsed by industry experts][endorsements], **VMware Secrets Manager** is a ground-up re-imagination of secrets management, leveraging [**SPIRE**][spire]